urbanopt/urbanopt-reopt-gem/docs/README.md

 The REopt Lite has default values for all non-required input parameters that are used unless the user specifies custom assumptions.
 See <StaticLink target="\_blank" href="https://developer.nrel.gov/docs/energy-optimization/reopt-v1/">https://developer.nrel.gov/docs/energy-optimization/reopt-v1/</StaticLink> for more detailed information on input parameters and default assumptions.

-<b>Note:</b> Required attributes for a REopt run include latitude and longitude.
-If no utility rate is specified in your REopt Lite assumption settings, then a constant default rate of $0.13 is assumed without demand charges.
+<b>Note:</b> Required attributes for a REopt run include latitude and longitude, parsed from the Feature or Scenario Report attributes.
+If no utility rate is specified in your assumptions, then a constant rate of $0.13 is assumed without demand charges.
 Also, by default, only solar PV and storage are considered in the analysis (i.e. Wind and Generators are excluded from consideration).